SooryaGeorge7/Patient-Manager/README.md

  ![Added message](documentation/features/menu-option-c/add-appointment/added-successfully.png)

- If appointment is added succesfully, a messaged is displayed before returning user to the main menu
+ If appointment is added successfully, a messaged is displayed before returning user to the main menu

  * VIEW APPOINTMENT